Wizard: User Guide

 - In our example, we will add a custom logic that will automatically generate an Asset Code for the asset, when it is saved the first time.

-- Our example also has a custom report page, where we will display all assets along with details of last service performed on it.
+- Our example also has a custom report page, where we will display all assets along with details of the last service performed on it.

 - We will also add a custom control to the asset to compute and show, next service due date.